 One of the most important elements of budgeting for 2020 is getting clarity on what you’ll be spending—and why.
 Too many times, companies don’t even know their total IT costs, which puts them at a disadvantage when it comes to budgeting for a new year.
 Line items aren’t captured.
 Locations and users aren’t incorporated.
 Cloud charges stack up unnecessarily.
 Vendors sometimes don’t reveal all charges upfront and expenses continue to trickle in.
 And on and on.

 Businesses today recognize that IT expenses rise as businesses grow and incorporate new technologies.
-This is especially true for those companies that understand that IT is no longer just a few line items on a spreadsheet, but a driver for the enterprise.
+This is especially true for those companies that understand that IT is no longer just line items on a spreadsheet, but a growth driver for the enterprise.